PO Box 9021, Wilmington, DE 19809, USA

 Larus californicus

-Away from its breeding & wintering ranges in western North America, the species also occurs rarely to the east across the continent to the East Coast and the Gulf Coast in the winter.
+Away from its breeding & wintering ranges in western North America, the California Gull also occurs rarely to the east across the continent to the East Coast and the Gulf Coast in the winter.

 South of the US, the California Gull has been seen during a FONT tour in Mexico (Sonora).